Silver Schmidt Hammer

-The unique design and high quality construction of the SilverSchmidt address all of these issues and makes rebound hammer testing quicker and more accurate than ever before.
-Conversion curves are provided for a wide range of compressive concrete strength, including low and high strength concrete fc <10 MPa (5MPa using Mushroom Head) and up to 100MPa.
-Conversion curves for different types of modern concrete are preset in the Silver Schmidt, based on tests performed by an independent institution
+The unique design and high quality construction of the SilverSchmidt address all of these issues and makes Schmidt hammer testing quicker and more accurate than ever before.
+Conversion curves are provided for a wide range of concrete compressive strength, including low and high strength concrete fc <10 MPa (5MPa using Mushroom Head) and up to 100MPa.
+Conversion curves for different types of modern concrete are preset in the Silver Schmidt, based on Hammer tests performed by an independent institution

 DEPENDABLE MEASURING RESULTS